mkcjeb/mkcjbantugon.github.io/_posts/2024-06-08-PMI-Mentorship-Program.md

 <i> Note: This project was a collaboration with Tummala Sai Madhuri, Dhara Khubchandani, Odniko M., and Elena Orzheshkovskaya under Project Management Institute San Francisco Bay Area Chapter NGL Let's Jam Challenge 2024.</i><br>

+## Project Management Institute (PMI)
+<b>PMI Non-Profit Organization</b>: Project Management Institute (PMI) is a globally recognized professional association for project management practitioners.
+PMI provides a range of resources, certifications, and networking opportunities to its members.
+PMI membership offers several benefits and opportunities for individuals involved in project management. <br>

+## Case Study: Mentorship Program
+PMI SFBAC offers project or product management professionals opportunities to network, learn, and grow in all stages of their careers within their local community.
+The Mentorship Program fosters a community of project management professionals from all industries and experience levels, including those who are transitioning into a Project/Program or Product Management career.
+The program also supports seasoned professionals interested in seeking mentorship to grow into senior leadership roles.<br>

+The Mentorship Program is structured in a 10-week cohort during which Mentees are mentored by a senior Mentor.
+Additionally, the program also offers real-world experiential learning opportunities for Mentees to showcase their leadership skills.
+Mentees sharpen their skills in professional branding, resume building, and interview preparation skills with the help of industry experts through peer-to-peer or group networking forums.
+Specific forums within the Mentorship Program include:
+- Mentor-mentee pairing in a One-on-One format <br>
+- Coaching Circle: One-to-2-4 mentees group format <br>
+- Mentor-led Group Experiential Learning tracks <br>
+    Leadership Development <br>
+    Career Building / Career Transitioning<br>

+These open forums enable learning from peer-to-peer experiences and networking opportunities.
+Participants enjoy professional development, networking, and learning which encourages their growth as Project or Product managers in all stages of their careers.<br>

+## Objectives
+PMI SFBAC recognizes a crucial gap in monitoring and reporting the accomplishments of its Mentorship Program and is poised to address this challenge head-on.
+The organization has identified a critical need for a sophisticated system that not only captures essential performance metrics but does so with efficiency.
+This system should also present these metrics in a way that offers both real-time and periodic insights that reflect the dynamic nature of the Mentorship Program.<br>

+<b>Clear Measurements of Success</b><br>
+Create a solution that efficiently captures essential performance metrics for the Mentorship Program.<br>

+<b>Adaptive Mentee Experience</b><br>
+Harness data-driven insights to facilitate ongoing enhancements, ensuring the program remains adaptive and responsive to the needs of different cohorts.<br>

+<b>Optimization of Mentorship Pairing</b><br>
+Significantly reduces the manual effort traditionally involved in creating mentor-mentee matches.<br>

+The solution should contribute to an ecosystem that nurtures professional growth, encourages feedback, and celebrates the achievements of its participants.
+Through this challenge, we aim to elevate the mentorship experience, making it more accessible, insightful, and rewarding for everyone involved.<br>

 [Presentation](https://www.canva.com/design/DAGKxlcBX0M/hGKFb-RbyD4DYKdBOCFzxw/view?utm_content=DAGKxlcBX0M&utm_campaign=share_your_design&utm_medium=link&utm_source=shareyourdesignpanel) <br>

 [Feedback from the Judges](https://docs.google.com/spreadsheets/d/1M5fZxc6jP_045xIr8-yE_YDPZ8PRHoORnoRFkRBCfpg/edit?gid=0#gid=0)<br>